 One senior boy and one senior girl are selected each year by fellow classmen for best representing the ideal student in scholarship and citizenship.
 They are given the honor of bestowing upon worthy students “The Order of the Rose”, symbolized by a single American Beauty Rose.
 A senior parent is selected by students each year to speak to honored scholars in grades 7-12 who are recognized for outstanding accomplishments in scholarship, music, leadership, community outreach and athletics.
 Faculty, parents and alumni gather every year for a brunch preceding this special ceremony and annually attend the festivities.

 Memories of Honor Day

-"Honor day, a special tradition since 1926, celebrates the academic achievements of the students at the end of the year.
+"Honor day, a special tradition since 1926, celebrates the academic and athletic achievements of the students at the end of the year.
 Each student is individually recognized for their accolades on stage and admitted to the 'Order of the Rose.'
 Being asked to preside as Sir Greenwood was an honor for me personally."

 Dr. Robert D. Graham, II, MD, Class of 1989

 ~ MIT undergraduate BS in Mechanical Engineering, 1993

 ~ Duke University School of Medicine- MD, 1997

 ~ Private practice Orthopaedic Surgeon in Austin, Texas